batocera-unofficial-addons/batocera-unofficial-addons/README.md

 - The **full source code** is available in this repository, including any installation scripts and helper files.
 - If you distribute modified versions, you must also make the source available under the same license.
 - Any GPL third-party software used or installed will retain its original license.
+- Attribution is not required, since it is not a term of the GPL-3.0 license.

 ---